indiqusdocs/yntraa/docs/GettingStarted/AdvancedConfigurations/EnablingResellerModule.md

 ---
 # Enabling Reseller Module

-Apiculus ships with an experimental Reseller Module, which allows service providers to onboard subscribers/customers via a reseller partner.
+Yntraa ships with an experimental Reseller Module, which allows service providers to onboard subscribers/customers via a reseller partner.
 This is limited-functionality partner module, which enables the following:

 1. Adding resellers to the system and assigning unique reseller codes to each.
 2. Allowing end customers to signup using a valid reseller code to associate the account with the corresponding reseller.